-Inn at Weathersfield, Weathersfield, VT — write-up coming soon.
+Inn at Weathersfield, Weathersfield, VT — write-up over due.
 This image is when BLUE BELLE and I first stopped in May, 2013.
 A favorite now of mine, and several undocumented dinners alone, and with friends.

 Peter Havens, Brattleboro, VT – Top rated.
 Cathy and I had a wonderful dinner 15 or 16 years ago – overdue getting back.

 Fullerton Inn, Chester, VT – often stop for dinner on the porch after a day’s outing.
 But see what is next.